All Episodes

 We can't stop Obama on the budget or anything else because the Democrats then start wailing about government shutdown, and the Republicans can't deal with it.

-So, anticipating, and believe me here, folks, when I tell you, there is no compromise candidate.
+So, anticipating, and believe me here, folks, when I tell you there is no compromise candidate, there is no meeting halfway.

 That's not who Obama is.

-It's not who the Democrats are, and a Supreme Court justice is the place.
+It's not who the Democrats are.

 There will be no compromise.

-Obama is going to find he's got a chance To replace a textualist originalist.
+Obama is going to find he's got a chance to replace a textualist originalist.

-Scalia was satanic.
+Because Scalia was formidable.

-But nobody would outanalyze him.
+But nobody would out-analyze him.

 Nobody would outsmart him because he believed in things the left doesn't.